kliam11/kliam11/README.md

 ## Projects

-Here are some of my projects that I have built so far:
+Here are some of my projects that I have built or am building:

 [Earth Satellite Tracker](https://github.com/kliam11/satellite-tracker) (*IN PROGRESS*)